alexh/umi-vs-code-theme/README.md

 - Inspired by the Cyberpunk SCARLET Protocol theme
 - Color palette based on industrial safety standards
-- TV static effect techniques from utility-energy-solutions project
-- Built for the utility materials and industrial design community
+- Built for the utility materials community

 ---